Alexandrescu/lights-out/README.md

 ### Coming Soon...
 - Use your location to determine sunrise and sunset times and use these to change the theme.
+- Add a launchd service to make sure this runs at start up

 If you want to keep up to date I'll post about the project regularly on Twitter - [@rheotron](http://twitter.com/rheotron).